Alpel99/motorloader/README.md

 4. Connect your ESP8266 board and upload the code to the board.
 5. Access the web interface by entering the board's IP address or its hostname `motorloader/` in a web browser.
 6. Follow the web interface instructions to control the servo motor and adjust parameters.
-7. Use the example curves or adapt the templates to create your own csv input data.
+7. Use the example curves or adapt the python script templates to create your own csv input data.
     - input should not end on a comma -> be sure to not copy the last "," from the saved files

 ## _wlan_credentials.h_ boilerplate